+The Administrative Appeals Tribunal (AAT) has released another decision which shows that it does not pay to participate in superannuation early access schemes.
 The decision of Vuong and Commissioner of Taxation AATA 402 (23 June 2014) following the ATO disallowed two objections by the taxpayer in relation to an early access scheme they participated in, including a significant… Continue reading Early access to super: ‘fee’ included in assessable income